kragebein/pubg.reportbot/README.md

 Please update them accordingly.

-Please mind the check time, it cannot be below 5 or you will be banned from pubg.report
+*Please make sure to have check_time above 5.
+Anything below and you will be banned from pubg.report.*

 **To start the bot:**
 > python3.6 pubgbot.py